apatyk/Personal-Website/src/pages/photography/index.md

 ---
 # Photography.

 I’m really passionate about photography and I’ve been taking photos for over a decade.
 I can’t go anywhere without a camera.
-Find my full portfolio below.
+Check out my full portfolio!